-2. In a medium bowl, whisk together the buttermilk, melted butter, oil, and eggs until well blended.
+2. In a medium bowl, whisk together 1 cup of buttermilk, 3 tablespoons of melted and cooled butter, 3 tablespoons of canola oil, and 2 large eggs until well blended.
 Set aside.

-3. In a large bowl, combine the flour, cornmeal, sugar, baking powder, baking soda, and salt.
+3. In a large bowl, combine 1 cup of all-purpose flour,1 cup of course-ground yellow cornmeal, 4 tablespoons of brown sugar, 2 1/2 teaspoons of baking powder, 1/4 teaspoon of baking soda, and 1/2 teaspoon of salt.

-4. Pour the liquid ingredients into the dry and combine fully, then fold in the cup of shredded gouda.
-It is important to always go from wet to dry, to avoid overworking your flour and making lumps.
+4. Pour the liquid ingredients into the dry and combine fully, then fold in 1 cup of shredded gouda.
+It is important to always go from wet to dry to avoid overworking your flour and making lumps.
 The other way can result in a rubbery dough, and unless you are making chew toys, we just don’t want that!

 5. The water should be boiling now.
-Add the broccoli florets and blanch them for just a minute, until they turn bright green.
+Add 12 broccoli florets and blanch them for just a minute, until they turn bright green.
 Quickly strain them and transfer them to the ice bath.
-Once the florets has completely cooled, strain them and let ’em dry.
+Once the florets have completely cooled, strain them and let ’em dry.

 6. Put a heaping tablespoonful of batter in the bottom of each muffin case, then give the pan a good shake to spread the batter evenly in the bottoms of the cases.